spryker/spryker-docs/docs/scos/dev/data-import/202204.0/data-import-categories/commerce-setup/file-details-order-status.csv.md

 When the order item status is updated by importing the CSV file, the corresponding events in a state machine are triggered, and the state gets updated.
 As an order may contain several order items, the CSV file can have several rows of items for the same order.

 `Order_item_reference` can repeat and have different states in the file—for example, in one case, `packed` and then `shipped`.
 This lets you update the item through different state machine statuses —for example, `packed` and `shipped`—and avoid errors.
-If the order item doesn't follow the existing sequence (the statuses flow in the state machine), the state won't be updated, and you will get an error.
+If the order item doesn't follow the existing sequence (the statuses flow in the state machine), the state is not updated, and you get an error.

 ## Import template file and content example